Pasadena Trauma Therapist

 Eye Movement Desensitization and Reprocessing (EMDR)

-When we experience a trauma, it can change our outlook on not only the world but shape our core beliefs about ourselves.
-From an EMDR perspective, traumatic memories that form negative core beliefs (cognitions) generally fall into 4 different categories: safety, responsibility, control and choice.
+When we experience trauma, it can change our outlook on not only the world but also shape our core beliefs about ourselves.
+From an EMDR perspective, traumatic memories that form negative core beliefs (cognitions) generally fall into 4 different categories: safety, responsibility, control, and choice.
 EMDR addresses these negative cognitions that become attached to traumatic memories through an 8-phase protocol.
-The result of each fully completed EMDR protocol is desensitization of the overwhelming disturbance of the traumatic memory, installation of a positive cognition to replace the original negative cognition and “clearing” traumatic memories held in the body.
+The result of each fully completed EMDR protocol is desensitization of the overwhelming disturbance of the traumatic memory, installation of a positive cognition to replace the original negative cognition, and “clearing” traumatic memories held in the body.

 Dissociative Disorder Treatment